akuma391/SpringBootRestfulApplications/README.md

  Simple RESTful  API using @DynamicUpdate to update on column.
 It is generaly not preferred for large appilications.

 4. PeopleDataManagementAppl
- imple RESTful API Using @DynamicUpdate get details of a person using soneparticular properties.
+ RESTful API Using @DynamicUpdate get details of a person using soneparticular properties.

- 5.PeopleDataManagementApplJPANamedQry :-
+ 5.PeopleDataManagementApplJPANamedQry

   RESTful API Using @DynamicUpdate.
 Used 2 proceess to find details
    a.
 Named Queries using Entity name and Attribute name using JPQL
    b.
 NamedNativeQueries using Table name and column name using sql query

 6. PeopleDataManagementAsync

  Using  @Async annotation.
 Spring will execute it in a separate thread and the caller of the method will not wait till the method is completed execution.

 7. PeopleDataManagementPagination

 Example of Pagination and Sorting.
 This is helpful when we have a large dataset and we want to present it to the user in smaller chunks.

 8. PeopleDataManagementQueryAnnotation_1